drGalapagos/SupportNightmares/README.md

 2. Make a directory named `assets` inside the directory created in Step 1. for any supporting documents, files, pictures, recordings, etc. that may be relevant for your case.

-3. Create a `.md` file using the same name as for the directory created in Step 1.
-This is the main file for the instance of your concrete case containing all the details of the events.
+3. Create a `.md` file within the directory created in Step 1. using the directory's name for the file.
+This will be the main file for the instance of your case containing all the details of the events.
    - Provide a short summary (~ 1 page) of the entire process at the beginning of this .md file including:
      - Short description of case providing a big picture,
      - Start date of process / support request,